 I sure loved that dictionary, though.
 What a glorious thing, all thick and yellow.

 Heavy too, almost as heavy as a brick.
-But that didn’t stop me from carrying it everywhere.
+But that didn’t stop me from carrying this German-only (or monolingual) dictionary everywhere.

 And That’s When It Hit Me!

 With a bit of summer wind on my face, I asked myself a fundamental question:

 Why on earth wasn’t I using memory techniques to help me learn German?

 Seriously.
 They sometimes say that Ph.D. stands for “piled higher and deeper,” but Mann O Mann (as the Germans say), was I ever mystified.

 You see, following a terrible and nearly suicidal depression that almost forced me out of grad school, I discovered memory techniques almost by accident.
 I was avoiding the looming field exams and dissertation defense by learning magic tricks.

 Of course, procrastinating on my studies only made my depression worse …

 But it’s at least a good thing that I was doing something constructive.
 I thought of my magic practice as developing a kind of “emergency paycheck,” because I was certain at that time I was going to wind up on the streets with nothing more to do than entertain people and pass around my hat.